1209 Post Road | Fairfield, Connecticut | 06824

 Frank M. Polke's daughter, Rose Polke Stehle, would join the family business in the late 1930's as a secretary and funeral director.
 Two of her children, Frank S. Polke and Frances Stehle Dolny started with the firm in 1940.
 Rose's third child, Emil Stehle joined in 1958.
 The family's excellent reputation for funeral care spurred rapid business growth.

 And in 1975, Frank M. Polke, the son of Frank S. Polke joined the business.
 The great, great grandson of the founder would later go on to own and operate the funeral home.
 There was a growing need for a new location because of neighborhood concerns.
-Having a real sense of compatibility with Kevin Lesko, Frank and Kevin worked together to created the Lesko & Polke Funeral Home.
+Having a real sense of compatibility with Kevin Lesko, Frank and Kevin worked together to create the Lesko & Polke Funeral Home.
 After the merger, all operations were centralized to a Fairfield Center location, and the West End facility was shut down.

 LESKO FUNERAL HOME- ESTABLISHED IN 1909